 - LSC 250: Research Methods in the Communication Industry

-- LSC 251: Science, Media and Society (also taught every other summer)
+- LSC 251: Science, Media and Society (also taught in summer)

 - LSC 431: Advertising in the Life Sciences

 - LSC 432: Social Media for the Life Sciences (also taught in summer)